Are Machine Safety Concerns Keeping You Up at Night?

-Sounds like a case of the “Gray Space.”
+Sounds like you’re caught in the “Gray Space.”

-“The equipment manufacturer refuses to modify the machine.
+“The equipment manufacturer refuses to modify our unsafe machine.
 They say we need to replace it!”

 “Safety changes aren’t necessary.
-They’ll only reduce production and increase my cycle times!”
+They’ll only reduce production and increase our cycle times!”

-“We had a third-party risk assessment that identified several risks, but they didn’t say how to fix them.
-You’re on your own here.”
+“We had a third-party risk assessment that identified several risks, but they didn’t tell us how fix them.”

 “We can’t leave the machine like this.
 If we have a regulatory inspection or audit, there will definitely be a violation.”